Planetary health: Campus Ambassador program

+Annual meeting

+The Planetary Health Annual Meeting, convened by the Planetary Health Alliance, is an international conference series established in 2017, serving as a global forum for advancing the field of Planetary Health.
+First launched at Harvard University, these meetings have evolved into comprehensive gatherings connecting diverse stakeholders including scientists, policymakers, healthcare professionals, educators, students, and community leaders from over 130 countries.
+The meetings rotate globally, having been hosted in the United States (Harvard University 2017, 2022; Stanford University 2019), Scotland (University of Edinburgh 2018), Brazil (University of São Paulo 2021, virtual), and Malaysia (Sunway University 2024), reflecting a commitment to geographic and cultural diversity in addressing planetary health challenges.
+A meeting is planned for October 2025 in the Netherlands (Erasmus University).

+The meetings consistently focus on planetary health themes, including climate change, biodiversity loss, food systems transformation, health equity, and education.
+Each meeting has produced significant outcomes that have shaped the field: from establishing foundational frameworks in the early meetings to the São Paulo Declaration on Planetary Health (2021) and the Kuala Lumpur Call to Action (2024), accompanied by the launch of the global Planetary Health Roadmap and Action Plan.
+Through plenary sessions, research presentations, workshops, and community engagement activities, these meetings have been instrumental in building capacity, fostering collaboration, and driving actionable solutions for planetary health challenges.

 Comparison with other fields

 Planetary health is considered a response to existing fields and paradigms such as public health environmental health, ecohealth, One Health and international health.

 While there may be competing definitions of global health, it is loosely defined as the health of populations in a global context, a response to the cross-border movement of health drivers as well as risks, and an improvement over the older concept of international health with its new emphasis on achieving equity in health among all people.
+Some scholars hold that advocacy of planetary health amounts to an over-expansion and totalization of health.

-The editor in chief of The Lancet Richard Horton wrote in a 2014 special issue of The Economist on planetary health, that global health was no longer able to truly meet the demands which societies face, as it was still too narrow to explain and illuminate some pressing challenges."Global health does not fully take into account the natural foundation on which humans live – the planet itself.
+The editor in chief of The Lancet, Richard Horton, wrote in a 2014 special issue of The Economist on planetary health, that global health was no longer able to truly meet the demands which societies face, as it was still too narrow to explain and illuminate some pressing challenges."Global health does not fully take into account the natural foundation on which humans live – the planet itself.
 Nor does it factor in the force and fragility of human civilizations."

-Judith Rodin, president of the Rockefeller Foundation, declared planetary health as a new discipline in global health.
+In 2015, Judith Rodin, president of the Rockefeller Foundation, declared planetary health as a new discipline in global health.